If you’re in search of the best things to do in Tralee, you’ve landed in the right place.

 The lively town of Tralee in County Kerry is arguably best known for the now-iconic Rose of Tralee Festival, which has been taken place since 1959.

-However, there’s plenty more to Tralee than its famous festival and its many buzzy pubs – the town has plenty of attractions to keep locals and tourists alike amused.
+However, there’s plenty more Tralee attractions than its famous festival and its many buzzy pubs – the town has plenty of attractions to keep locals and tourists alike amused.

 It’s one thing to see the beauty of Kerry; it’s another to truly know about Kerry.
-Opened in 1991, Kerry County Museum has been an essential Tralee visitor experience for almost 30 years.
+Opened in 1991, Kerry County Museum has been one of the top things to do in Tralee for over 30 years.

 Housed in the Ashe Memorial Hall in the centre of town, the award-winning museum covers Kerry history from the bronze age to the present day.